jcowan12/BudgetTracker3720/README.md

 - Auth0 API

 ## Functionality ##
-Log in using Google credentials, set a budget, add transactions, and get notified when you have 10% of your budget remaining!
+Log in using Google credentials to get notified!
+Set a budget, add transactions, and get notified when you have 10% of your budget remaining!